 One of the oldest Southern California beach amusement parks, the Balboa Fun Zone offers an old-timey Ferris wheel with views of the entire beach, arcade games, a bungee jump, a lovely walk by the Pacific Ocean on the Balboa Pier, restaurants, and several boutique shops.

-If you've got a sweet tooth, Too Sweet on Newport Beach's Balboa Island or Balboa Candy on the Balboa Penisula are a delicious way to end a date night.
+Too Sweet on Newport Beach's Balboa Island or Balboa Candy on the Balboa Penisula are a delicious way to end a date night.